rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 ```
 Once the file is created, we need to write (save) it with: `shift : wq`

-In our example above, the wiki site is loaded from the html sub-directory of _com.ourownwiki.www_, which means that the path we created in _/var/www_ (above) will need some additional directories to satisfy this:
+In our example above, the wiki site is loaded from the "html" sub-directory of _com.ourownwiki.www_, which means that the path we created in _/var/www_ (above) will need some additional directories to satisfy this:

 `mkdir -p /var/www/sub-domains/com.ourownwiki.www/html`

 ... which will create the entire path with a single command.
-Next we would want to install our files to this directory that will actually run the web site.
+Next we would want to install our files to this directory that will actually run the website.
 This could be something you made yourself, or an installable web application (in this case a wiki that you downloaded).

 Copy your files to the path above: